ZEED2468/ZEED2468/README.md

 # 💫 About Me:
-I’m currently working on building a microservices architecture using NestJS and TypeScript.<br>I’m looking to collaborate on software development project<br>I’m looking for help with learning best practices for building scalable microservices and improving API design.<br>I’m currently learning new programming languages like PHP and Java, while sharpening my skills in JavaScript and Python.<br>Ask me about microservices in NestJS, backend development with TypeScript, and building RESTful APIs.<br>Fun fact: I love exploring different programming languages and frameworks, and I'm always up for a coding challenge!<br>
+I’m currently working on building a microservices architecture using NestJS and TypeScript.<br>I’m looking to collaborate on software development projects<br>I’m looking for help with learning best practices for building scalable microservices and improving API design.<br>I’m currently learning new programming languages like PHP and Java, while sharpening my skills in JavaScript and Python.<br>Ask me about microservices in NestJS, backend development with TypeScript, and building RESTful APIs.<br>Fun fact: I love exploring different programming languages and frameworks, and I'm always up for a software engineering jobs and coding challenge !<br>

 ## 🌐 Socials: